Sitecore/developer-portal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/sprint-zero/project-solution-setup.md

 As mentioned earlier, it is required to start using the foundation head solution.
 This can be either cloned during the project creation process or forked separately.

 The solution contains everything to run XM Cloud locally using Docker Containers as well as running the head application locally connecting towards the GraphQL Preview Endpoint.
-It contains .env file for managing environment specific connection strings as well as the NextJS application named sxastarter.
+It contains .env file for managing environment specific connection strings as well as the NextJS application named nextjs-starter.

 <img src="/images/learn/accelerate/xm-cloud/project-solution-setup-solution.jpeg" alt="Foundation Head Starter Kit"/>